akashsingh143/Django-Project/README.md

 }

-I have used mysql database using xammp server DATABASE configuration mentioned above, you can use db.sqlite3 by default for that no changes required in settings.py
+I have used mysql database using xammp server DATABASE configuration mentioned above, you can use db.sqlite3 by default for that you have to configure dbsqlite3 Database configuration in settings.py

 3) command : 1. python manage.py makemigrations
           2. python manage.py migrate
           3. python manage.py runserver

+4) Insert job in jobs table.